yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =========================    ============  ======================================================================
 Name                         Default       Description
 =========================    ============  ======================================================================
-serializer.delimiter         ,             The field delimiter in the incoming data (type: string) **serializer.fieldnames**    --            The mapping from input fields to columns in hive table.
-Specified as a
+serializer.delimiter         ,             The field delimiter in the incoming data.
+To use special characters surround
-                                           comma separated list (no spaces) of hive table columns names, identifying the input fields in order of their occurrence.
+                                           with double quotes like "\t" (type: string) **serializer.fieldnames**    --            The mapping from input fields to columns in hive table.
+Specified as a comma separated list (no spaces) of hive table columns names, identifying the input fields in order of their occurrence.
 To skip fields leave the